Multiple roads or pathways converging into a single point at sunset

-Focusing on one-time M&A integration costs is key for deal success.
+Accurate estimation of one-time M&A integration costs is crucial for achieving deal success and long-term value.

-• EY teams analyzed M&A transaction costs of 229 deals between 2010 and 2022 and found the degree of change in an integration strategy can be a major cost driver.
+• EY teams analyzed M&A transaction costs of 229 deals between 2010 and 2023, revealing that the degree of change in an integration strategy is a major cost driver.

 • One-time acquisition costs associated with employees, real estate and technology rank high as deal cost drivers.